-Essex County Council Flood Authority

-The Drainage Strategy submitted with this application does not comply with the requirements set out Essex County Council's Outline Drainage Checklist.
+Essex County Council Flood Authority Having reviewed the Flood Risk Assessment and the associated documents which accompanied the planning application, we wish to issue a holding objection to the granting of planning permission based on the following: The Drainage Strategy submitted with this application does not comply with the requirements set out Essex County Council's outline Drainage Checklist.
 Therefore the submitted drainage strategy does not provide a suitable basis for assessment to be made of the flood risks arising from the proposed development.

-Essex County Council Archaeology

-The Essex Historic Environment Record records a number of cropmark features in the surrounding area that would indicate a high probability of surviving archaeological remains being present within the development site.
-These include features that are indicative of prehistoric burial mounds and settlement as well as evidence for historic agricultural landuse, there is some evidence for Roman activity from findspots.
+Essex County Council Archaeology The Essex Historic Environment Record records a number of cropmark features in the surrounding area that would indicate a high probability of surviving archaeological remains being present within the development site.
+A single cropmark feature runs across the development site, the origin appears agricultural, no field boundaries are shown on the 1st edition OS maps and therefore it must predate this and may be much earlier.
+Further cropmarks in the adjacent fields are indicative of possible prehistoric or historic agricultural landuse and possible settlement.